apacheignite/documentation/data-grid/sql-queries.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Off-heap SQL Indexes"
+  "title": "Off-Heap SQL Indexes"
 }
 [/block]
-Ignite supports placing index data to off-heap memory.
-This makes sense for very large datasets when keeping data on heap causes high GC activity and unacceptable response times.
+Ignite supports placing index data in off-heap memory.
+This makes sense for very large datasets since keeping data on heap can cause high GC activity and unacceptable response times.

-SQL Indexes will reside on heap when property `CacheConfiguration.setOffHeapMaxMemory` is set to `-1`, otherwise off-heap indexes are always used.
-Note that it is the only property to enable or disable off-heap indexing, while for example  `CacheConfiguration.setMemoryMode` does not have any effect on indexing.
+By default, Ignite stores SQL Indexes on heap.  `CacheConfiguration.setOffHeapMaxMemory` property should be configured to store indexes in off-heap memory.
+The default value of this property is `-1`.
+Note that `CacheConfiguration.setOffHeapMaxMemory` is the only property to enable or disable off-heap indexing.
+While `CacheConfiguration.setMemoryMode` is used to configure off-heap memory, it does not have any effect on indexing.

-To improve performance of SQL queries with off-heap enabled, you can try to increase value of property `CacheConfiguration.setSqlOnheapRowCacheSize` which can be low by default `10 000`.
+To improve the performance of SQL queries with off-heap enabled, you can try to increase the value of `CacheConfiguration.setSqlOnheapRowCacheSize` property that has a default value of '10000'.
 [block:code]
 {
   "codes": [